 Go Tide Pooling

 Tidepooling is best at low tide.
-Check a tide table for your visit's low tide time of day.
+Check the tide table for low tide time of day during your visit.
 Wear rubber boots or rubber-soled shoes.
 The rocks are slippery!
 This area is for observation only.
 Do not touch or collect anything.
 All creatures and rocks are protected.

 Parking, restrooms, picnicking, and water are available.
-Dogs are not allowed in this area.
-The day-use park has no camping available.
+Dogs are not allowed in this area, and camping is not available at the day-use park.

 Explore Beach and Bluffs